 The ARA’s backdrop is the loss of thousands of CPS students because of city policies that position Chicago as a “global city” focused on big finance, insurance, real estate and marketing.
-With Chicago ranking #5 among all ‘global cities,’ wealthy people are moving into the city, intensifying skyrocketing housing costs, gentrification, the push-out of working class families and the shrinking of our public school population.
+Chicago ranks high among all ‘global cities’, even as skyrocketing housing costs and gentrification are pushing out working class families and shrinking our public school population.

-- CPS budgeted close to $1.3 billion for new construction since 2012.
+- CPS created ‘overabundance’ by budgeting over $1.3 billion for new construction since 2012, including of charter schools.

-- ARA is the basis for CPS’ latest plan to close schools.
-CTU will vigorously fight school closings.
+- ARA is the basis for CPS’ scheme to close schools, which the CTU will vigorously fight.

-- School Quality Rating Policy (SQRP) determines school levels and is highly based on test scores; test scores reflect socio-economics, not school effectiveness.
+- School Quality Rating Policy (SQRP) determines school levels and is highly weighted to test scores, which reflect socio-economics — not school effectiveness.

-- Schools with low ratings serve high populations of students with IEPs, homeless students, or economically disadvantaged students, and are not given resources to overcome these academic impediments.
+- Schools with low scores serve high numbers of students with IEPs, homeless students, or economically disadvantaged students, yet are denied resources to address challenges.

 - Students in South and West Side schools have fewer fine/performing arts programs, International Baccalaureate, and selective-enrollment elementary school programs.

-- What is CPS doing to advocate for affordable housing, jobs and health care as a way to keep more working class families and students in the city?
+- Management must do more to advocate for affordable housing, jobs and health care as a way to keep more working class families and students in the city.

 Briefing Calendar: CPS ARA report

-Spread the word, attend if you can, present the facts – and ask the hard questions this report glosses over.
+Spread the word, attend if you can, present the facts – and make the demands this report ignores.